-Peter: Yes, of course.
+Yes, of course.

-Diana is instructing both Susan and Peter in her little monologue: she looks first at Susan and this glance

-('yes, of course').
+Diana is instructing both Susan and Peter in her little monologue: she looks first at Susan and this glance encourages Susan immediately to jot down what Diana is saying.
+Then she turns towards Peter and explains to him the institutional version of him (Gubrium and Holstein 2001).
+By pointing at Peter's report that she has handed out to all three participants, Diana reaffirms with Peter that an important aim in his life is to stay out of criminal activities.
+This aim has been established back stage before the meeting and Peter's front stage role is only to agree with what Diana says.
+He does as expected by nodding and verbally affirming ('yes, of course').
 The trouble in Peter's life is passed on to Susan, but it is Diana doing the work, not Peter.

-During the whole meeting, his needs are constructed by the staff and he adopts a passive role.
+Throughout the meeting, his needs are constructed by the staff and he adopts a passive role.
 A little later it is Susan who defines the frame of the conversation:

-Susan (m): Yes. (.5) But I think that these needs ((pointing at Peter's report)) (.2) Peter might (.2) or your needs ((addressed to Peter)) are bigger than a warden can (.5) can take care of.
+Susan (m): Yes. (.5) But I think that these needs ((pointing at Peter's report)) (.2)

+Peter might (.2) or your needs ((addressed to Peter)) are bigger than a warden can (.5) can take care of.